always2positive/Asus-X555L---Monterey-12.6.3---Opencore-0.9.0/README.md

  Everything!!! but pretty sure battery support can be improved, its a little buggy at the moment.

- Just generate your own SMBios and copy the content of this repo in a USB - Hope to help someone out there and save you some pain.
+ Just generate your own SMBios, create the USB installer and copy the EFI content of this repo in a USB - Hope to help someone out there and save you some pain.

  Cheers!